stellar/slingshot/README.md

 ## WARNING

 This code is still research-quality.
 It is not (yet) suitable for deployment.
+The development roadmap can be found in the [Milestones][milestones] section of the [Github repo][spacesuit_repo].

 ## Tests